Request a free callback

 You do not have to make a separate claim for Constant Attendance Allowance or Exceptionally Severe Disablement Allowance.
 Your entitlement will be considered at the same time as your IDDB.

 You only need apply if your condition deteriorates so that you only discover that you need Constant Attendance Allowance some time after making your application for IIDB.
-You should then claim on form BI104 which you can get from your Job Centre Plus, or Social Security Office, or on the DWP website at www.dwp.gov.uk.
+You should then claim on form BI104 which you can get from a Job Centre Plus, Social Security Office, or online via www.dwp.gov.uk

 Slater and Gordon can provide immediate legal representation and rehabilitation support anywhere in the UK from our offices in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.